 General and administrative expenses consist primarily of compensation and other general corporate expenses.
-General and administrative expenses decreased to \$6.3 million in 2009 from \$9.2 million in 2008.
-The decrease was primarily due to decreases in non-cash stock-related compensation costs.
-General and administrative expenses included non-cash stock related compensation costs of \$2.7 million in 2009 and \$4.1 million in 2008.
+General and administrative expenses decreased to \$6.7 million in 2011 from \$14.8 million in 2010.
+The decrease was primarily due to decreased non-cash stock-related compensation costs in 2011 as compared to 2010.

+General and administrative expenses included non-cash stock related compensation costs of \$2.8 million in 2011 and \$9.9 million in 2010.
+These costs in 2010 included \$7.4 million for modifications made to outstanding stock options to prevent diminution of the benefit of these options from the special nondividend distribution to stockholders in the fourth quarter of 2010.